postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 ##### None

-Postman provides you a capability to create custom methods and custom methods may or may not require a body.
+Postman provides you a capability to customize methods and these methods may or may not require a body.
 So, by default, Postman creates a body and 'none' radio button is selected.
-If your custom method has a body, you may choose an appropriate option available there.
+If your method has a body, you may choose an appropriate option available there.
 The default body option appears as below:

 [![body none](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Body_None.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Body_None.png)